 Okay, thanks, Bill.

 Wow.
 Belinda, I could probably talk to you for hours and hours and hours.
 At the forefront, you get it.
-Just thank you so much for doing that being on my podcast.
-I really appreciate it.
+Thank you so much for being on my podcast.
+I appreciate it.
 It’s taken a while for me to find somebody that’s at the level that you guys are at.
-And it’s unfortunate that you had to get there going through, you know what you went through, but I’m kind of glad you did, but I’m not you know what i mean?
+And, unfortunately, you had to get there going through, you know what you went through, but I’m kind of glad you did, but I’m not you know what I mean?

 Well, Gary says, If it hadn’t been for all of this, He wouldn’t be here.
 That he believes his story is changing more lives than he would ever do as an orthopedic surgeon.
 So he said, yeah, this is amazing.
 And he’s so well now Bill, like, he’s so well compared to what he was.
 This is what was meant to be.

 Yeah, that’s beautiful.
 I’m so glad to hear that.
-Well, there’s anything I can do in the future, just please reach out, get in, touch I’ll edit and put this interview out, I’ll send you the links.
-And I’m not sure how what you guys do with podcast interviews and all that sort of stuff that you can do with.
+Well, if there’s anything I can do in the future, just please reach out, and get in, touch I’ll edit and put this interview out, and I’ll send you the links.
+And I’m not sure what you guys do with podcast interviews and all that sort of stuff that you can do with.

-I’m starting to collect them on the website, I’m starting to put them all up so then people can say, oh, okay, let’s see who was spoken to we actually Pete Evans put his up two days ago.
+I’m starting to collect them on the website, I’m starting to put them all up so then people can say, oh, okay, let’s see who has spoken to us Pete Evans put his up two days ago.

-I’ll have a look at that, well, I really appreciate that if I’ll send you the links and you can put the link up there.
+I’ll have a look at that, Well, I appreciate that if I could send you the links and you could put the link up there.
 And I just, I’m just full of gratitude.
 You know, I’m just extremely grateful.
-I am extremely grateful and I’m just by know that because of what you do, people like me who are experiencing this that are going through what I’m going through now, I’ve got a far better chance of having a better recovery.
+I am extremely grateful and I just know that because of what you do, people like me who are experiencing this that are going through what I’m going through now, I’ve got a far better chance of having a better recovery.

 Where you are at the forefront in 2012.
-That’s that same time Gary was starting to work it out as well.
-Yeah they actually said there’s nothing more we can do.
+That’s the same time Gary was starting to work it out as well.
+Yeah, they said there’s nothing more we can do.
 You just gonna have to die.
 And now seven years later, he’s the healthiest.
-He’s probably been in 20 years so that I do know that pushback you get.
+He’s probably been in 20 years so I do know that pushback you get.

 It’s a real test of the person’s own identity.
-My identity is based around what am I doing wrong?
+My identity is based on what am I doing wrong.
 Tell me so I can fix it.
 Others are I’m not doing anything wrong.
 Don’t tell me because I don’t want to know.

 Belinda supports low carb diet

 Yeah, I think that’s the same with Gary.
-I really support him.
-I don’t eat as low a carb as he does but I’m certainly I’d be on that 80 hundred grams easily.
-But we don’t have a lot stuff In the house, because he was a carb addict, we just don’t have it here, the meals I make a low carb, and as I say when it just becomes part of your lifestyle, then it’s just really easy to do.
+I support him.
+I don’t eat as low a carb as he does but I’m certain I’d be on that 80 hundred grams easily.
+But we don’t have a lot of stuff In the house, because he was a carb addict, We just don’t have it here, The meals I make a low carb, and as I say when it just becomes part of your lifestyle, then it’s just really easy to do.

-You don’t have to think, oh, what am I gonna do here what I’m gonna do, I don’t bake all those fake cakes and all of those sort of things.
+You don’t have to think, oh, what am I gonna do here what am I gonna do, I don’t bake all those fake cakes and all of those sorts of things.
 I do make a granola side we have a tiny, tiny bit and sea crackers occasionally.

 (Inaudible) country was found that way for so many years, didn’t it?
-And it seems to have been generation that has been significantly impacted in a negative way.
+And it seems to have been a generation that has been significantly impacted negatively.
 By the pharmaceutical industry and I’ve seen that firsthand.
-And my mother in law used to take 30 tablets a day, and she passed away from complications to diabetes and blood pressure tablets, you know.
+And my mother-in-law used to take 30 tablets a day, and she passed away from complications to diabetes and blood pressure tablets, you know.